-Follow the fun on Facebook, or visit the library for more information!
+Follow the fun on Facebook, mail Linda M. Dux, Children’s Librarian at frbyCHILDlib@yahoo.com, or visit the library for more information!

-Get a magnetic bookmark just for signing up!
-Everyone completing the program also receives either a water bottle or reusable tote bag.
+Get a small gift just for signing up!
+Everyone completing the program also receives a pass to attend “Toy Story 4” this summer at the Bonham!
 For every book read (at least two required to complete the program) receive a prize entry for one of five grand prizes!
-Books related to music receive two entries!
-When you finish, receive either a water bottle or reusable tote bag!
+Books related to space receive two entries!

 To participate, just complete any combination of ten activities:

--Read a book (remember, receive an extra prize entry for any book related to music!)
+-Read a science fiction or space related book (remember, receive an extra prize entry for any book related to the universe!)